hurault/FASE26/Experiments/README.md

 Run the docker with `docker run --rm -it fase_exp bash`

-you will then be able to run the `docker run --rm -it fase_why3 bash` or the `main.py` file like explained above.
+you will then be able to run the `./replay_exp.sh` script or the `main.py` file like explained above.